 Suitable starting points are: Collessie (parking at the village hall), Monimail, Letham, Dunbog (parking at the village hall or layby on A913) or from the B937.

 Core paths shown in purple.
 Route on to Cairnie Hill shown in red.
 Route on to Dunbog Hill shown in blue.
 Other hills shown in green.

 Cairnie Hill (228.9m)

-The summit of the hill can be reached via a track which crosses the hill from south to north.
+The summit of the hill can be reached via a track which crosses the hill from south to north (shown in red on the route map).
 Access to the track can be had directly from the B937 or by a walk-in from either Dunbog or Collessie.
 The track makes its way up the western side of the hill through fields and trees before turning left to ascend a bracken covered hillside.
 After passing a small hillock a trodden path leads to the summit area in the trees to the left of the track.

 The track continues northwards beyond the summit before coming to an abrupt end.
 A descent down the north east side of the hill is possible by hopping over the low fence into the rough field on your right.
 Descend to a gate at NO 280 158 after which it is a steep but straightforward walk down grassy slopes to reach the corner of the field.
 From here the core path network is regained for a walk back to either Dunbog or Monimail.
 To return to the west side of the hill, use the tracks to circle around its northern slopes.
 Alternatively, this is a good point for an ascent of nearby Dunbog Hill.

 From the West

 The shortest and most direct route up Cairnie Hill is from the B937 at grid reference NO 272 153.
 From here there is direct access to the track up the western side.